shaefelinger/codepedia/src/JS/JS links.md

 # Links & Infos

-## div.
-Tipps und Infos
+## misc

-- Multiplizieren ist für Rechner einfache als dividieren: \*0.5 ist besser als /2
+- multiply is easier for the computer than divide: \*0.5 is better than /2
-- verschachtelte If-Statements möglichst vermeiden
+- avoid nested If-Statements
 - Convention für Boolean: `isCondition`
 - Convention for Names (From the Google Closure Library Style Guide):